 Pro stargazing tip: No matter the time of the year, it’s always colder at night.
 A good rule of thumb is to dress for a temperature that’s 10 degrees colder than it actually is, says Groff.
 You won’t be moving around much while stargazing, so dress in layers and bring heat packs, particularly in the winter months.

-Just an hour and a half drive east of Winnipeg, this all-seasons park makes the perfect weekend getaway.
-With numerous campgrounds and accommodations ranging from rustic cottages to family resorts, there’s plenty of space to practice social distancing while counting constellations.
-The park is also known for another astronomy-related wonder.
-West Hawk Lake, the deepest lake in the province and a popular spot for swimming and scuba diving, is a crater formed by a meteorite impact millions of years ago.
+Just an hour and a half drive east of Winnipeg, this all-seasons park makes the perfect weekend getaway, offering plenty of accommodations from campgrounds to cottages.
+After you’ve finished counting constellations, check out the park’s other astronomy-related wonder: West Hawk Lake, the deepest lake in the province and a popular spot for swimming and scuba diving, is a crater formed by a meteorite impact millions of years ago.

 It’s easy to see why this conservation area in the heart of Ontario’s cottage country was designated Canada’s first dark sky preserve in 1999.
 Although it’s only a two-hour drive from Toronto, its unique landscape of hard, flat rock provides steady ground for setting up telescopes and cameras for night sky photography.
 In addition, the relatively low height of the trees and bushes means that stargazers get an unobstructed view of the sky from any angle.